raphaelluethy/22HS_IIT21-presentation/slides.md

 ## Design

+- Restructured page layouts for a better user-flow
 - Consistent colors, fonts and spacing
-- Restructured page layouts for a better userflow

 ::left::